 Incident Workflow Configuration

 Users can define different workflows per incident type and severities.
-This allows you to configure settings related to incidents, postmortems, and integrations for different use cases.
+This allows you to configure settings related to incidents, retrospectives, and integrations for different use cases.

 Whenever an incident type is created, additional customization options are enabled.
 You can customize the incident type by selecting it from the Incident Workflows list of types.
 Some of the additional configurations for incident types include:

 - Slack Groups/User Invited to Incident Types for each Severity